hackin/ab.rb/README.md

 # ab.rb

 A simple, open source autobuyer written in Ruby.
+Uses one account to search and buy.

 ## Installation